 When I started my business I had a different name and a different mission.
 About 2 years into the business I could tell that it just wasn’t going where I wanted it to go and I needed a change.
 I re-branded and established a stronger mission, one that was much more aligned with my heart, passion, and skills, and it drastically changed my business.

 We all make mistakes.
 We all have failures.
-The key is that those failures don’t define you.
+The key is learning from business failures.
 They don’t outweigh your successes.
 They are there to show you what you should be doing and to teach you so that you can keep going with new knowledge of the situation.

 The next time you are faced with failure in your business, remember that you’re not alone.
 It’s part of the process.
 The best way to handle it is to learn from it and apply what you learn to make your business better moving forward.